Why Should You Volunteer?

 What is expected of the JA volunteer?

-The time commitment is as little as one hour a week over five weeks.
+Your commitment could vary from a single school day to a weekly visit of one hour each for five to 13 weeks depending on the grade level.
+You can choose your classroom based on a number of factors.
 You can coordinate your classroom visits directly with the school's teacher to make sure the schedule works for you both.
 The videos below show a JA volunteer prepping for his class and important tips for success plus more!

 How do JA programs help kids succeed?